jesperhoy/VueJSWebForms/README.md

 </vue:Component>
 ```

-## When to use in-line vs. .vue files?
+## .vue files vs. in-line templates

-If you need to include server rendered data inside the Vue template (see above), then in-line is the only option.
+If you need to include server rendered data inside the Vue template with `<%...%>` tags (see above), then an in-line template is the only option.

-Otherwise, the easiest way is to start in-line.
+Otherwise, the easiest way is to start with in-line templates.
 Then at some point when the page becomes too big, it is easy to copy the content of each component/app control to separate (.vue) file.

+Note: When using .vue files, the JavaScript output is cached between requests (involved .vue files including component imports are monitored for changes).
+This means that for the first request, using .vue files will be slower than in-line templates because the files(s) have to be loaded from disc.
+But for subsequent requests, .vue files will be faster than in-line templates because the template processing is already done.

 ## Web Forms controls